Venom (Sony's Spider-Man Universe)

-Venom is a fictional character played by Tom Hardy, based on the Marvel Comics character of the same name.
-Introduced in Venom (2018), Venom is depicted as a symbiote who binds with human investigative journalist Eddie Brock after landing on Earth, with the duo subsequently becoming a vigilante jointly known by Venom's name, and later as the Lethal Protector, facing Venom's former team leader, Riot, and later Venom's son, Carnage, in combat.
-They are the second incarnation of the character in film, after Topher Grace and Tobey Maguire's respective portrayals of Eddie Brock and Venom and a symbiote-enveloped Spider-Man in Spider-Man 3 (2007).
+Venom is a fictional character portrayed by Tom Hardy in feature films of Sony's Spider-Man Universe, based on the Marvel Comics character of the same name.
+Introduced in Venom (2018), Venom is depicted as a symbiote who binds with human investigative journalist Eddie Brock after landing on Earth.
+Together, they become a vigilante known as Venom — later called the Lethal Protector.
+As fugitives, they face Venom's former team leader Riot, Venom's son Carnage, Rex Strickland's military squadron, and the Xenophages — sent by Knull (the creator of the symbiotes) to obtain the Venom Codex and free him from his prison.

+They are the second incarnation of the character in film, after Topher Grace and Tobey Maguire's respective portrayals of Eddie Brock / Venom and a symbiote-enveloped Spider-Man in Spider-Man 3 (2007).

-As of 2024, the character has appeared in four films: Venom (2018), Venom: Let There Be Carnage (2021), Venom: The Last Dance (2024) and an uncredited cameo appearance in the Marvel Cinematic Universe (MCU) film Spider-Man: No Way Home (2021).
+As of 2024, the character has appeared in four films: Venom, Venom: Let There Be Carnage (2021), Venom: The Last Dance (2024), and an uncredited cameo appearance in the Marvel Cinematic Universe film Spider-Man: No Way Home (2021).
 While Hardy's portrayal of the character in Venom was met with a mixed critical reception, the chemistry between Eddie Brock and Venom received praise.

 Concept and creation

-The idea of giving Spider-Man a new costume was conceived by Randy Schueler, a Marvel Comics reader from Norridge, Illinois.
-In 1982, Schueler was sent a letter by editor-in-chief Jim Shooter, who acknowledged interest in his idea, with Shooter coming up with the idea of a black-and-white costume.
-"The Alien Costume" first appeared in The Amazing Spider-Man #252 (May 1984), before fully appearing as Venom in the 300th issue.
+The idea of giving Spider-Man a new, black costume was conceived by Randy Schueler, a Marvel Comics reader from Norridge, Illinois.
+In 1982, Marvel editor-in-chief Jim Shooter compensated Schueler for his costume concept and offered him the opportunity to write the character's debut (though that offer never panned out).
+"The Alien Costume" first appeared in The Amazing Spider-Man #252 (May 1984), before fully materializing as Venom in the series' 300th issue (May 1988), written by David Michelinie and drawn by Todd McFarlane.
+Writer Michelinie originally conceived Venom's host as a female character, but editor Jim Salicrup objected, believing the character needed to be physically imposing enough for fans to accept as a credible threat to Spider-Man.
+Eddie Brock was created as a male host instead.
+In 1994, Eddie Brock was retconned to have appeared briefly in Web of Spider-Man #18 (September 1986), (with only his hand visible in a panel), which revealed he was the mystery assailant who attacked Peter Parker in that issue.

-Venom's subsequent host, Eddie Brock, was created for the 300th issue of The Amazing Spider-Man in May 1988 due to cultural sensibilities of David Michelinie's suggestion of a villain consisting of the alien symbiote grafted into the body of a human female that forced him to conceive a male character by editor Jim Salicrup.
-Brock was later retconned to have a first appearance as a hand in Web of Spider-Man #18 (September 1986), but officially debuting in The Amazing Spider-Man #300, by Michelinie and Todd McFarlane, alongside Venom, initially presented as his alter-ego rather than as a separate living being.